 Ireland and St Paddy’s Day go hand in hand… because it’s the birthplace of Dublin’s favourite holiday.
 If you so happen to book your hen weekend for March 17th – you are in for an emerald treat.
 The streets are strewn with leprechauns, Guinness hats, shamrocks and ginger beards.
-The pubs open their doors to anyone and everyone and the Irish really let off steam - we've even got the best places to celebrate St Paddy's Day on your hen party.
-Here’s to drinking your body weight in Guinness…
+The pubs open their doors to anyone and everyone and the Irish really let off steam, here’s to drinking your body weight in Guinness…

 As we all know, Dublin’s all about the craic, sure.
 It’s absolutely grand.
 Dublin has, in fact, been voted the third friendliest city in the world by Conde Nast.
 A direct quote from one of the many surveyed, stated that: “They had never met such friendly drinkers.”
 You heard it here first…